open-learning/git4ol/README.md

 ###3
 ```

-We want this commit to be part of our submission so let's add it to our commit using `git add`:
+We want this commit to be part of our assesment so let's add it to our commit using `git add`:

 ```shell
 student@shell:~/mock$ git assignment/1.md